From Halpern's Fixed-Point Iterations to Nesterov's Accelerated Interpretations for Root-Finding Problems: The Equivalence of Halpern's and Nesterov's Accelerated Schemes

 \beforesubsec

-\subsection{Convergence Analysis of Nesterov's Accelerated Scheme \eqref{eq:NAG_scheme00}}
+\subsection{Convergence analysis of Nesterov's accelerated scheme \eqref{eq:NAG_scheme00}}

-\aftersubsec In this subsection, we provide a direct convergence analysis of \eqref{eq:NAG_scheme00} without using Theorem~\ref{th:HP_scheme00_convergence}.
+\aftersubsec Now, we provide a direct analysis of \eqref{eq:NAG_scheme00} without using Theorem~\ref{th:HP_scheme00_convergence}.
 For simplicity, we will analyze the convergence of \eqref{eq:NAG_scheme00} with only one correction term.
 However, our analysis can be easily extended to \eqref{eq:NAG_scheme00_2corr} when $\kappa_k\neq 0$ with some simple modifications.